BotNotFound/FTCRobot2024/README.md

 # FTC Robot 2024

-This project contains the code used by the BotNotFound team for the 2024-2025 FTC competition
+This project contains the code used by the BotNotFound team for the 2024-2025 FTC competition, modified to serve as a fishing bot for a team event

 _For the original FTC readme, click [here](./README.FTC.md)_